Understanding TSP Annuities

 How To Purchase TSP Annuities

-Purchasing an annuity works similarly to setting up other TSP installments and can be done so through your TSP account.
+Purchasing an annuity works similarly to setting up other TSP installments and can be done through your TSP account.

 The minimum purchase amount is $3,500.